Royal Museums of Fine Arts, Brussels

 Belgium itself consists mainly of two language regions: Flanders and Walloon.
 Note that in the museum, Walloon art group is almost absent!

 The truly outstanding collections of Flemish art, called Flemish Primitives, (Rogier van der Weyden, Robert Campin, the Master of Flémalle), Dutch art.

 Belgian applied arts design is well represented, especially the Art Nouveau period.
 Many departments of design show objects and jewerly.

 One of the almost hidden parts of the National Museum is the outstanding Magritte collection.

 Overview of International tours (outside Holland).

 A metro ride away is the Jubelpark, celebrating 100 years of statehood with XXL museums paid for with imports from the Congo Colony.
 There are still conflicting feelings about the King who owned these lands: King Leopold II.
 He considered it his private area and gave his caretakers orders to chop off hands to keep order.
 As window-dressing he acted indignant about Arab slave trade.

-We may also see a sculpture mural by Jef Lambeaux, which has stayed firmly and prudishly locked (not even a peep hole!) for many decades because the marble frieze was thought too erotic, too nude and exuberant.
-I will explain this closure: a result of Roman Catholic church influence and later also Muslim influence.
+We may also try and see a sculpture mural by Jef Lambeaux, in Jubelpark, which has stayed firmly and prudishly locked (not even a peep hole!) for many decades because the marble frieze was thought too erotic, too nude and exuberant.
+I will explain this closure: a result of hard-line Roman Catholic church influence and later also Muslim influence.

 Tour by professional Art History scholar with excellent teaching skills.
 Specialist in Fine art and Design, Architecture and History.
 VIP entry.